-You’ve earned your bachelor’s degree and now you’re ready to go for the golden egg - a master’s degree in business administration (MBA).
-In aiming for one of the highest educational achievements possible, you will be expected to maintain a rigorous course of study as well as demonstrate strong independent thinking and problem-solving skills.
+Great job, you’ve earned your bachelor’s degree and now you’re one step closer to the golden egg - a master’s degree in business administration (MBA).
+In aiming for one of the highest educational achievements possible, you will be expected to maintain a rigorous course of full-time study as well as demonstrate strong independent thinking and problem-solving skills and experience.

 Competition for entry to MBA programs is stiff.
-Many colleges use the graduate record examination (GRE) as part of their selection process.
-Your score on the GRE lets the school know whether you can maintain masters level studies.
-If you have gotten this far in your education and applied to an MBA program, it’s important to understand as much as possible about what the GRE measures and how it is scored.
+Many colleges retain a policy requiring the graduate record examination (GRE) as part of their selection process.
+Your score on the GRE lets the school know whether you can keep up with master's level studies.
+If you have gotten this far in your education and applied to an MBA program, it’s important to have an overview of each exam's content, the type of problems it includes, what the GRE measures, how it is scored, and strategy that will improve your score so that you can start to prepare.

 What is the GRE?

-The GRE, launched by the Carnegie Foundation for the Advancement of Teaching in 1936, is designed to measure a student’s current academic knowledge.
-The purpose of the test as used today is to measure whether a master’s degree program applicant is educationally prepared to handle master’s degree level work.
-Schools don’t want to accept a student who ultimately fails or drops out, while a more capable applicant doesn’t get into the program.
+The GRE, launched by the Carnegie Foundation for the Advancement of Teaching in 1936 and proctored by the Educational Testing Service (ETS), is designed to measure a student’s current academic knowledge.
+The purpose of the test as used today is to measure whether a master’s degree program applicant has the educational preparation necessary to handle master’s degree level work.
+Schools don’t want to accept a student who ultimately fails or drops out because they have trouble learning the difficult material, while keeping a more capable applicant out of the program.

 Many colleges that formerly required the graduate master admission test (GMAT), and did not accept the GRE, are now also accepting GRE exam scores.
-This makes the GRE an important test for anyone who is seeking to earn a master’s degree, not only business students.
+This makes the GRE an important test for anyone who is seeking to earn a master’s degree, including business students.

 The GRE measures your academic abilities in: